aodl/ALPHA-Vote/README.md

 #### Logs

-All canister logs are private and visible only to team members (see the Settings section at the end of this document).
+~~All canister logs are private and visible only to team members (see the Settings section at the end of this document).
 The reason for this is to reduce the surface for cycle draining attacks.
-Similarly, different team members are responsible for accessing the logs of different canisters (no team members has direct access to the logs for all canisters).
+Similarly, different team members are responsible for accessing the logs of different canisters (no team members has direct access to the logs for all canisters).~~ All logs are public, [without the need to worry about a cycle drain attack](https://forum.dfinity.org/t/canister-logging-support-community-consideration/25571/45).

-TODO, ensure logs are configured this way before launching.

-Logs are also technically accessible to the canister controller, which is the threshold canister (requiring a proposal and consensus).

 #### Cycles